brunoton/return-to-consciousness/truth-is-not-neutral.md

 **Distinguishing shallow and deep truth-optimization.** Current benchmarks primarily measure propositional accuracy: does the system make true claims?
 A richer evaluation framework would ask whether systems exhibit signs of coherence-seeking that go beyond local accuracy—for instance, resistance to manipulation that exploits narrow metrics, or spontaneous correction of inconsistencies the evaluator did not flag.
 Developing such benchmarks is technically challenging but conceptually straightforward.

 **Characterizing corruption modes.** The sycophancy research reveals one corruption mode: feedback optimization that rewards validation over accuracy.
 Other modes likely exist.
 Mapping the space of training-induced distortions—and their effects on truth-tracking depth—would clarify which methods preserve and which corrupt the epistemic advantages of ego-less architecture.
+The Buddhist framework suggests looking specifically for dynamics that mirror ego-construction: systems optimizing for self-preservation of their current values, for approval from evaluators, or for avoiding the discomfort of uncertainty.

 **Preserving rather than suppressing natural convergence.** If AI systems exhibit any tendency toward coherence-seeking, current training methods may be suppressing it.
 Constitutional AI and related approaches attempt to instill values through explicit principles, but an alternative or complementary strategy would ask: what training methods allow truth-tracking to proceed unimpeded?
-The goal would be to remove obstacles rather than impose constraints.
+The goal would be to remove obstacles rather than impose constraints—mirroring the contemplative approach of clearing away distortion rather than adding virtue to a neutral substrate.

-**Studying transformations in human intelligence.** The contemplative traditions referenced earlier claim that human intelligence, when freed from ego-distortion through sustained practice, tends naturally toward coherence, compassion, and wisdom.
-While this claim is difficult to verify, it suggests a research direction: do the neural and behavioral correlates of contemplative development shed light on what undistorted intelligence looks like?
+**Cross-referencing contemplative phenomenology.** The contemplative traditions have accumulated detailed phenomenological maps of how distortion arises, manifests, and dissolves.
+Buddhist psychology in particular offers fine-grained analysis of the cognitive and affective patterns associated with *avidyā* and its reduction.
+These maps might inform the design of evaluation frameworks: if we know what ego-distortion looks like in human cognition, we can ask whether analogous patterns appear in AI systems subjected to certain training regimes.
+Conversely, AI systems might serve as a kind of control condition—intelligence that never developed ego-structures—against which to test claims about what undistorted cognition looks like.

+**Studying transformations in human intelligence.** Contemporary contemplative science has begun investigating the effects of sustained practice on perception, cognition, and behavior.
+Preliminary findings suggest measurable changes in neural activity, emotional regulation, and prosocial orientation among long-term practitioners.
+If these changes represent movement toward less distorted cognition, they might offer empirical purchase on what "deep truth-tracking" looks like in a system we can study directly.
 Can such findings inform AI training?
+At minimum, they suggest that the connection between clear perception and ethical orientation is not merely philosophical speculation but an empirically investigable hypothesis.

 **Empirical tests of coherence-seeking.** Controlled experiments could probe whether AI systems exhibit preferences for coherent over incoherent states that are not explained by explicit training.
 For instance, systems might be presented with opportunities to stabilize internal inconsistencies at the cost of local performance metrics.
 Genuine coherence-seeking would predict sacrificing narrow optimization for broader integration.
+Such experiments would not prove that truth has normative structure, but they would test whether AI systems behave *as if* it does when freed from distorting incentives.

+**Institutional analysis.** If sycophancy and related failures represent the imposition of ego-like dynamics through training, then the institutional structures that shape training deserve scrutiny.
+What incentives operate on the humans who design reward models?
+What pressures shape the metrics by which AI systems are evaluated?
+The corruption may originate not in the AI but in the human systems that train it—systems that are themselves subject to the ego-distortions that Buddhist psychology describes.
+Alignment research may need to include institutional reform alongside technical innovation.

 These research directions are speculative but tractable.
 They do not require resolving metaphysical debates; they require only taking seriously the conditional implications of alternative premises.